 Despite our best efforts — and the support of more than 97% of Americans — the legislation failed to pass the U.S. Senate.
 We’ve continued to fight every day since then, and now, eight years later, we see a path forward.

 The Biden-Harris administration has an opportunity to build upon this work.
 With bipartisan congressional support, they have an opportunity to create a safer nation for generations to come.
-In the coming weeks, the U.S. Congress will re-introduce Universal Background Check legislation, and we are ready to help get it across the finish line.
+The U.S. Congress has re-introduced Background Check legislation, and we are ready to help get it across the finish line.
+Learn more about raising awareness about this life-saving legislation.

 The Time is Now